holoviz/param/README.md

 This combination of **rich attributes** and **reactive APIs** makes Param a solid foundation for constructing user interfaces, graphical applications, and responsive systems where data integrity and automatic synchronization are paramount.
 In fact, Param serves as the backbone of HoloViz’s [Panel](https://panel.holoviz.org) and [HoloViews](https://holoviews.org) libraries, powering their rich interactivity and data-driven workflows.

 Here is a very simple example showing both features at play.
-We declare a `UserForm` class with three Parameters: `age` and `name` for user data, and the `submit` event to simulate a button in a user interface.
-We also declare that the `save_user_to_db` method should be called automatically when the `submit` attribute changes.
+We declare a UserForm class with three parameters: `age` as an *Integer* parameter and and `name` as a *String* parameter for user data, and `submit` as an *Event* parameter to simulate a button in a user interface.
+We also declare that the `save_user_to_db` method should be called automatically when the value of the `submit` attribute changes.

 ```python
 import param